 Trinka Hakes Noble

 Author.
 Is the award-winning author of numerous picture books including: Apple Tree Christmas (which she wrote and illustrated), The Scarlet Stockings Spy (IRA Teacher’s Choice, 2005), The Last Brother (2006), The Legend of Michigan(2006), and The Legend of the Cape May Diamond (2007).
 Her newest titles are: The Pennsylvania Reader (2007), The Orange Shoes (IRA Teacher’s Choice 2008), and the New Jersey Reader (2009) published by Sleeping Bear Press.
 Ms. Noble also wrote the ever-popular Jimmy’s Boa series, illustrated by Steven Kellogg, and Meanwhile back at the Ranch, both featured on PBS’s Reading Rainbow.
+Trinka’s newest book is Just One Girl, a Tales of Young Americans series historical fiction (Sleeping Bear Press) available August 2024.
 Her many awards include ALA Notable Children’s book, Booklist Children’s Editors Choice, IRA-CBC Children’s Choice, Learning: The Year’s Ten Best, and several Junior Literary Guild Selections.
 She was awarded Outstanding Woman in Arts and Letters in the state of New Jersey for her lifetime work in children’s books.

 Anuoluwapo Ohioma

-Anu is an Associate Editor at Penguin Workshop, an imprint of Penguin Random House Children’s books.
-She primarily works on the New York Times Bestselling nonfiction series Who Was?, What Was?, and Where Is?, and also on select fiction projects, such as No One Likes a Fart by Zoe Foster Blake.
-She is interested in chapter books and middle grade and young adult contemporary fiction.
-Anu is on the lookout for diverse narratives that are joyful, humorous, and heartwarming—books her younger self would have identified with and found comforting.
-She’s a fan of mysteries (and true-crime!) and would love to see fresh, modern takes on stories like Nancy Drew and The Boxcar Children.
+Anu is an Editor at Freedom Fire and Disney Hyperion, imprints of Disney Publishing Worldwide.
+She acquires middle-grade and Young Adult fiction, as well as the occasional picture book.
+Anu is on the lookout for diverse narratives that are joyful, humorous, and heartwarming—books her younger self would have identified with and found comforting and affirming.
+She’s a fan of mysteries (and true crime!) and would love to see fresh, modern takes on series like Nancy Drew and The Boxcar Children.

 Rachel Orr

 Rachel Orr is a literary agent with Prospect Agency, where she represents both authors and illustrators in projects ranging from picture books through YA.
 She previously worked for eight rewarding years at HarperCollins Children’s Books, and uses those editorial skills to help prepare her clients’ work for submission.
-Her clients include Sudipta Bardhan-Quallen and Leeza Hernandez (Roxie Loves Adventure / Abrams), Cathy Carr (365 Days to Alaska/Abrams), Mike Ciccotello (Beach Toys vs. School Supplies/FSG), Cori Doerrfeld (The Rabbit Listened/Dial) and Yuko Katakawa (Let’s Scare Bear, Holiday House).
+Her clients include Sudipta Bardhan-Quallen and Leeza Hernandez (Roxie Loves Adventure / Abrams), Cathy Carr (Lost Kites and Other Treasures / Abrams), Mike Ciccotello (Beach Toys vs. School Supplies / FSG), Cori Doerrfeld (The Rabbit Listened / Dial) and Susie Lee Jin (King of the Mountain! / S&S).
 Rachel lives in Hoboken, New Jersey, with her husband and two children.
 She has no spare time—but, if she did, she would spend it dancing, running and reading, of course.

 Wendy Pfeffer